mandoiwanaga/career_recommendation_system/README.md

 # Modeling
 After data preparation, I implemented Bag of Words for term frequency and gensim's bow2doc function to count the number of occurrences of each distinct word, convert the word to its integer word id and return the result as a sparse vector.
 I then used an LDA (Latent Dirichlet Allocation) model to classify job descriptions to 9 different topic groups.
 I chose 9 topic groups because it best represents the job groups in the Tech Job market.
-Next I created a dataframe with topic scores and their corresponding job titles and descriptions.
+Next I created a dataframe with topic scores and their corresponding job titles and descriptions. <br />
 The next step was to tie in a user's input to make recommendations.
 Because my data is text data, I used an unsupervised learning model, Nearest Neighbors using Euclidean Distance metric.
 A user can input probabilities based on the 9 topics and will calculate the closest instances the model has been fitted on.

 # Evaluating